 Imposing taxes on unhealthy food raises concern that it’s the poor that would be penalised the most.
 However, studies on the impact of price hikes in 13 countries found that lower-income households are the first to cut back, resulting in improvements in population health.

-The demand for surgical procedures like liposuction has risen in recent years, however, for many people, fat reduction procedures are not accessible.
+There has been an increased interest in surgical procedures such as liposuction in recent years.
+However, it’s important to note that these procedures might not be accessible to everyone.
 Unfortunately once a person is obese it can be a real struggle to lose weight and maintain a healthy weight long term, this is due to the insulin-producing junk food that has become part of the average diet, making weight loss more complicated than just energy in versus energy out.